CodePushGo/website/src/content/blog/en/real-time-update-metrics-for-capacitor-apps.md

 ### Finding Update Errors

-Capacitor-updater provides tools to help you identify and resolve update errors:
+React Native-updater provides tools to help you identify and resolve update errors:

 -   Set up **updateFailed** and **downloadFailed** listeners to catch issues during the update process.
 -   Use **notifyAppReady()** to confirm that the update bundle has successfully loaded.